PasqualeL/NotesManagementSystem/README.md

 Authentication:

-    Register a new user (public).
+-Register a new user (public).

-    JWT login to get access/refresh tokens.
+-JWT login to get access/refresh tokens.

-    Protected APIs require: Authorization: Bearer <ACCESS_TOKEN>.
+-Protected APIs require: Authorization: Bearer <ACCESS_TOKEN>.

-    Optional session login for browsing the docs in the browser.
+-Optional session login for browsing the docs in the browser.

-    Current user endpoint to fetch your profile once authenticated.
+-Current user endpoint to fetch your profile once authenticated.

 Notes API

-    Full CRUD (create, read, update, delete).
+-Full CRUD (create, read, update, delete).

-    Each user can see and manage only their own notes.
+-Each user can see and manage only their own notes.

-    Notes have tags (list of strings, normalized).
+-Notes have tags (list of strings, normalized).

-    Filter by tags: ?tags=report,meeting
+-Filter by tags: ?tags=report,meeting

-    Search in title/content: ?search=...
+-Search in title/content: ?search=...
 (DRF SearchFilter)

 API Docs

-    Swagger UI included at localhost:8000/swagger/docs/
+-Swagger UI included at localhost:8000/swagger/docs/

-    Click Authorize and paste Bearer <ACCESS_TOKEN> to call protected endpoints.
+-Click Authorize and paste Bearer <ACCESS_TOKEN> to call protected endpoints.

-    API endpoints can be accessed also from logged user.
+-API endpoints can be accessed also from logged user.